adarshkumarsingh83/arduino/APPLICATION/13_buzzer_potentiometer_sound/README.md

 ---

-from meter voltage will increase or decrease and then buzzer will beep based on that
+from meter voltage will increase or decrease and then active buzzer will beep based on that active buzzer is completely coverted in botton its black cover